//Novelr

 How To Write Long Sentences

 keyboardWhen I first started writing on the Internet I owed a lot to Poynter Institutes’s 50 Tools That Can Improve Your Writing guide.
-The whole list was sadly taken down from the web to be sold as a book so I do supposed it’s lost forever, unless someone can figure out how to view the cached versions of the site.
+The whole list was sadly taken down from the web to be sold as a book so I do suppose it’s lost forever, unless someone can figure out how to view the cached versions of the site.
 But back to the topic at hand: The Long Sentence.
-One of the first lessons I learnt from the Poynter guide was how to get long sentences right - how not to write one, how they work, and how to keep meaning clear even if your sentence is a paragraph long.
+One of the first lessons I learnt from the Poynter guide was how to get long sentences right – how not to write one, how they work, and how to keep meaning clear even if your sentence is a paragraph long.
 Let’s start by comparing two long sentences:

 A career that is spent primarily in the back office for troubleshooting for the benefit of the department can be detrimental to your advancement.